-From Guest Author on September 29th, 2010 in Kitchen Remodel
+From Dean Dowd on September 29, 2010 in Kitchen Remodel

 Rob Jones of BuildDirect, the online stone flooring and building materials vendor, talks about a surfacing choice that’s been popular for thousands of years: natural stone tile.
 Taking a selection of the most popular types of stone tile, what are the origins, characteristics and advantages of each?
 And how does this translate as a surface for your kitchen?
 Take a look.

 You can see how natural stone surfaces in modern homes still look up-to-date in all kinds of 21st-century interior design.
 And yet they’ve been around for millennia, paving the way for the ancient Greeks, Byzantine Empire, Aztec civilizations and beyond.
 Natural stone is both traditional and stylishly modern at the same time.
 One area where natural stone tile has been most popular is the kitchen, where practical concerns like concentrated foot traffic, spills, and falling objects like cutlery are equally important as the question of appearance.
 So, how do the different types compare, and what can you expect from each?
 Here are 6 materials for you to consider when choosing natural stone tile for your kitchen.